cassiopagnoncelli/algorithms-collection/README.md

 This repository holds a hand of algorithms in a number of fields:

+* Artificial intelligence

 * Automata theory

+* Combinatorics

 * Computer Science fundamentals and techniques

-* Combinatorics

 * Data structures